Start-up Notification of a branch of a foreign trader

 - the register in which the trader opening the branch has been entered in his home state (for example: The Registrar of Companies for England and Wales, Companies House, Cardiff) and the number of the trader in that register

 - the type of activity carried out by the branch

 - the personal details of a representative referred to in section 6(3) of the Act on the Right to Carry on a Trade.
 The representative is a person who is entitled to receive summons and other notifications on behalf of the trader.
-If the trader is a foreign corporate body or foundation that is founded under the legislation of a country belonging to the EEA and has its domicile (designated in the statutes), its central administration or head office in a country belonging to the EEA, the representative must be resident in the EEA.
-In other cases, the representative must be domiciled in Finland.
+If the trader is a foreign corporate body or foundation that is founded under the legislation of a country belonging to the EEA and has its registered office (designated in the statutes), its central administration or head office in a country belonging to the EEA, the representative must be resident in the EEA.
+In other cases, the representative must have a place of residence in Finland.

 - personal data on each person authorized to sign the company name of the branch and an account of how the company name must be signed; and

 - the persons authorized to represent the trader as a statutory body or as members of such body and their personal data (In many cases the body referred to in the law is the board of directors of the foreign company.
 The situation is to be interpreted in accordance with the law of the home state of the foreign organization or foundation.)

 If a foreign trader opening a branch has his statutory place of residence, central administration or main establishment outside the EEA, the Start-up Notification must also indicate the state whose laws govern the trader, and the statutory place of residence, central administration or main establishment of the trader.
 If the foreign trader from a country outside the EEA is a limited or comparable company, the notification must also indicate the share capital or comparable capital unless it is given in the memorandum of association or the articles of association or in a corresponding document.

 - evidence of the establishment of the branch